 COMICS – Controls over Oceanic Mesopelagic Interior Carbon Storage

 NERC Large grant, 2017-2022

-COMICS will investigate the physical and biological drivers of variability in remineralisation depth with a combination of field work and modelling.
-My role is leading a work package on constructing data syntheses and mesopelagic carbon budgets to contribute to the modelling phase.
+COMICS investigated the physical and biological drivers of variability in remineralisation depth with a combination of field work and modelling.
+My role was leading a work package on constructing data syntheses and mesopelagic carbon budgets to contribute to the modelling phase.

 My research interests broadly centre around phytoplankton response to perturbations in physical forcing.
 I have an interest in characterising the influences on carbon export efficiency and transfer to the deep ocean, including how spatial and seasonal variability in these factors arises.
 I also have interests in detecting and attributing long-term trends in biogeochemical timeseries, quantifying the future response of ocean biogeochemistry to climate change, and figuring out the time and space scales that we need to observe over to detect those changes.